THANK A TEACHER FOR 1+1=2

-For the first five years of life, you were cared for, possibly even loved.
+You were cared for, possibly even loved, for the first five years of life.
 Someone changed your countless diapers and fed you.
 Without their love or caring, you’d be a dumb and dirty ape.

 Do-Re-Mi-Fa-So-La-Ti… "Doe, a deer, a female dear..."